asmeurer/brown-water-python/docs/tokens.md

 The `DEDENT` token type represents a dedentation.
 Every `INDENT` token is matched by a corresponding `DEDENT` token.
 The `string` attribute of `DEDENT` is always `''`.
+The `start` and `end` positions of a `DEDENT` token are the first position in the line after the indentation (even if there are multiple consecutive `DEDENT`s).

-Consider the following
+Consider the following pseudo-example:
-pseudo-example:

 ```py
 >>> print_tokens("""